Welcome to residents and friends of the Queen’s Park area

 QPARA was set up over 40 years ago by local residents as an entirely voluntary organisation keen to preserve the integrity of the conservation area … and that’s what we still do, but now so much more besides!

 Over the last few years QPARA has headed up and contributed to many initiatives that help our community on a daily basis.
-These include Queen’s Park Day, campaigning for lifts at our local tube station and ensuring the area remains lush and green by working with the park and the team based there.
+We keep this website up-to-date with news of our current activities and campaigns.

 We are in the area of the London Borough of Brent bounded on the north by the London Overground railway line, on the south by the main railway line into Euston; on the west by the properties on the Queen’s Park side of Chamberlayne Road; and on the east by Donaldson Road/Woodville Road, the boundary of Paddington Cemetery and the properties on the west side of Willesden Lane